What is n8n Monitoring? A Beginner’s Guide

 Contents

-At its core, n8n is a workflow automation tool.
+fundamentally, n8n is a workflow automation tool.
 It connects different applications and services through nodes to perform a series of actions automatically.
 According to Codecademy, n8n is a workflow automation platform that allows users to build complex, multi-app integrations.

 Think of n8n as a box of powerful building blocks.
 You aren’t buying a pre-built monitoring dashboard; you’re getting the tools to build a custom one that does exactly what you need.